zogondragon/ENTROPY/README.md

-android-tbs
+ENTROPY
 ===========

-A Turn-Based Strategy game for Android.
+A Turn-Based Strategy game for web browsers.

-Commit test.
-Eclipse with egit.